TECHNICAL DOCUMENTATION

 Key Properties of MORs

-- Specificity: Each organism has a unique MOR
+- Specificity claim: Each organism was assigned a unique MOR

 The specific frequencies Rife documented, and how they compare to modern frequency lists, are detailed on the Frequencies page.